bottlerocket-os/bottlerocket/BUILDING.md

 # Building Bottlerocket

 If you'd like to build your own image instead of relying on an Amazon-provided image, follow these steps.
-You can skip to the [setup guide](QUICKSTART-EKS.md) to use an existing image in Amazon EC2.
+You can skip to the [setup guide for Kubernetes](QUICKSTART-EKS.md) or the [setup guide for Amazon ECS](QUICKSTART-ECS.md) to use an existing image in Amazon EC2.
 (We're still working on other use cases!)

 ## Build an image